-Liverpool travel to Watford on Bank Holiday Monday looking to cement a top four finish.
+Liverpool travel to Watford on Bank Holiday Monday looking to avoid any stings and cement a top four finish.

 Watford however are locked in a eight way battle for the last two top ten spots.